+/s/ Robin S. Rosenbaum

+United States Circuit Judge

+United States Circuit Judge

+FILED U.S. COURT OF APPEALS ELEVENTH CIRCUIT

+MAY 08 2025

+David J. Smith Clerk

+CONFIDENTIAL

+Before the Chief Judge of the Eleventh Judicial Circuit

+Judicial Complaint Nos.
+11-25-90069 through 11-25-90071

+ORDER

-/s/ Charles R. Wilson United States Circuit Judge FILED U.S. COURT OF APPEALS ELEVENTH CIRCUIT OCT 21 2024 CONFIDENTIAL David J. Smith Clerk Before the Chief Judge of the Eleventh Judicial Circuit Judicial Complaint Nos.
-11-24-90238 through 11-24-90240 ORDER An individual has filed a Complaint against three United States circuit judges under the Judicial Conduct and Disability Act of 1980, 28 U.S.C. §§ 351-364, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings of the Judicial Conference of the United States.
-Background The record establishes that Complainant filed in this Court two petitions for review challenging a final administrative removal order.
+An individual has filed a Complaint against three United States circuit judges under the Judicial Conduct and Disability Act of 1980, 28 U.S.C. §§ 351-364, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings of the Judicial Conference of the United States.

+As an initial matter, after Complainant filed his Complaint, he filed a supplemental statement.
+The filing of the supplemental statements is permitted.
+See 11th Cir.
+JCDR 6.7.

+Background

+The record establishes that Complainant filed in this Court two petitions for review challenging a final administrative removal order.
 A panel composed of the Subject Judges granted the government's motion to dismiss the petitions for lack of jurisdiction.

+Complainant filed motions to amend, reconsider, and set aside the panel's order, and the panel denied the motions.

+Previous Judicial Complaint

+Complainant filed a previous judicial complaint against the Subject Judges pertaining to their orders in the above-described cases.
+That complaint was dismissed as merits-related, and the Judicial Council Review Panel affirmed.

+Complaint

+Complainant states his Complaint "may be construed" as a request for reconsideration of the dismissal of his previous complaint "where new law may contradict such ruling."
+He cites a recent Supreme Court case in support.
+He attached documents to his Complaint, and in one attachment, he appears to take issue with the Subject Judges' orders in the above-described cases.

+Supplement

+In his supplement, Complainant reiterates his arguments and discusses the recent Supreme Court decision.

+Discussion

-Complainant then filed motions to amend, reconsider, and set aside the panel's order, and the panel issued an order denying the motions.
-Complaint Complainant challenges a removal order, takes issue with the Subject Judges' order denying his motions in the above-described cases, and requests that his cases be reassessed in the light of a recent Supreme Court case.
-Discussion Judicial-Conduct Rule 4(b)(1) provides in part that "[c]ognizable misconduct does not include an allegation that calls into question the correctness of a judge's ruling, including a failure to recuse."
-The Commentary on Rule 4 explains the rationale for this rule as follows: Rule 4(b)(1) tracks the Act, 28 U.S.C. § 352(b)(1)(A)(ii), in excluding from the definition of misconduct allegations "[d]irectly related to the merits of a decision or procedural ruling."
+Judicial-Conduct Rule 4(b)(1) provides in part that "[c]ognizable misconduct does not include an allegation that calls into question the correctness of a judge's ruling, including a failure to recuse."
+The Commentary on Rule 4 explains the rationale for this rule as follows:

+Rule 4(b)(1) tracks the Act, 28 U.S.C. § 352(b)(1)(A)(ii), in excluding from the definition of misconduct

+allegations "[d]irectly related to the merits of a decision or procedural ruling."
 This exclusion preserves the independence of judges in the exercise of judicial authority by ensuring that the complaint procedure is not used to collaterally call into question the substance of a judge's decision or procedural ruling.
-Any allegation that calls into question the correctness of an official decision or procedural ruling of a judge without more - is merits-related.
+Any allegation that calls into question the correctness of an official decision or procedural ruling of a judge - without more - is merits-related.

 The Complaint fails to present a basis for a finding of misconduct.
 Complainant's allegations concern the substance of the Subject Judges' orders in the above-described cases, and they are directly related to the merits of the Subject Judges' decisions or procedural rulings.
 Judicial-Conduct Rule 11(c)(1)(B).
-For that reason, this Complaint is DISMISSED. /s/ William H. Pryor Jr. Chief Judge
+For that reason, this Complaint is DISMISSED.

+/s/ William H. Pryor Jr.

+Chief Judge